Tomato Cage Christmas Tree

 Wrap ribbon around the top prongs to cover & secure with stitches and/or glue;

-Top the tree with a decoration that will sit securely on top of the prongs (Covered styrofoam balls are great.
-I used a nest purchased at Michael's
+Top the tree with a decoration that will sit securely on the prongs.
+Covered styrofoam balls are great.
+I used a nest purchased at Michael’s

 Add Decor